 - Protect yourself against cold and humidity by covering joints with natural, warm materials; exercising gently and get tools to aid your condition.
 For instance: The LED sunlamp is medically certified to treat SAD, and helps to increase moods.

-#5 Common Cold: As cold weather and darkness comes, our bodily defences decrease.
-We are more prone to getting sick, and catch cold.
+As cold weather and darkness come, our bodily defenses decrease.
+We are more prone to getting sick and catch a cold.

 - Wear the right clothes and learn how to dress like an onion.